Auto Insurance Claim Lawyer

 What is Considered an Accidental Bodily Injury?

-Legally, accidental bodily injury includes harm sustained by the neglectful acts through an unanticipated or unintentional accident.
+Legally, accidental bodily injury includes harm sustained by neglectful acts through an unanticipated or unintentional accident.
 Pedestrians suffering from an accidental bodily injury are usually victims of an insured motor vehicle.

 These injuries are often the result of an unusual, unexpected, sudden, abrupt, or specific trauma to the body.
 Not all accidental bodily injuries are immediately evident.